Study of priests shows distrust of bishops, fear of false abuse accusations

 "I am grateful for the insight provided by this study which will assist the bishops in our ministry to our priests.
 While not surprised, I am heartened that the results report priests have such a high level of vocational fulfilment and that they remain positive about their priestly ministry," Bishop Checchio said in the Oct.
 19 statement.

-Referring to a figure in the document showing that 77% of the priests in the study could be categorized as "flourishing," saying they felt fulfilled and had a sense of meaning and purpose, with 4% reporting they were thinking of leaving the priesthood.
+The bishop referred to a figure in the document that showed that 77% of the priests in the study could be categorized as "flourishing" -- saying they felt fulfilled and had a sense of meaning and purpose -- and 4% reporting that they were thinking of leaving the priesthood.

 "Our priests are generous and committed," Bishop Checchio continued.
 "While acknowledging that circumstances will vary from diocese to diocese, the findings of this study are overall valuable in that they remind us of the importance of being always attentive to the care of our priests with the ever-growing stressors they experience in ministry, while we strive to address any issues that have damaged the unique relationship we enjoy."